GazmanDevelopment/KrebsReader/README.md

 This is a PebbleKit.JS app that looks for the last 5 blog entries from http://krebsonsecurity.com/.
 It uses Google to convert the RSS feed into JSON and then show the last 5 entries with their title and published date.

+While the app is pure PebbleKit.JS, you can sign up for a free PebbleCLoud developer account and import this project directly into a new project.
+You should then be able to run the project in an emulator, or download the PBW file and manually push it onto your Pebble watch using the PEbble SDK tools.

 Based on https://github.com/Antrikshy/AppHookup-for-Pebble

 TO-DO: